baireuther/chern-predictor/README.md

 The results will be stored in the `experiments` directory.

 ## How to reproduce the research results in reference [1]
 1) As a prerequisite, you need to obtain the Shiba lattice model data which was used as test dataset in reference [[1]](#reference) and which is not part of this repository.
 It can be found at https://doi.org/10.5281/zenodo.7904700.
+Note that the LDOS maps in this dataset are not yet normalized to have unit standard deviation across each sample.
+This is taken care of during the preprocessing of the data by the function `preprocess_dataset` with `normalize=True`.

 2) Perform step 1) in [Installation and Execution](#installation-and-execution).